lfai/proposing-projects/proposals/pull_request_template.md

 * Name of proposed project:

-* Requested project maturity level [Graduation or Incubation]:
+* Requested project maturity level [Graduation or Incubation or Sandbox]:

 * Project description [what it does, why it is valuable, origin and history, ongoing development]: